 What Do You Need for an ACH Transfer?

-The information needed for an ACH transfer is minimal.
+The info needed for an ACH transfer is minimal.
 You simply need to know the account and routing number of the account you’re using to send money.
 You can find the account and routing numbers at the bottom left corner of a check, or you can find the information through your bank’s web portal or mobile app.

-Once all information has been provided, an ACH transferwhich will appear in a bank statement as an electronic funds transfer (ETF)can be initiated.
+Once all information has been provided, an ACH transfer — which will appear in a bank statement as an electronic funds transfer (ETF) — can be initiated.
 Usually, the transferred funds will be accessible in a few business days.
 In some cases, depending on payment processing systems and the institutions involved, the money can appear on the very same day.

 Do ACH Transfers Cost Money?